mkruisbrink/mkruisbrink.github.io/_stack/activecampaign.md

 ### BONUS: WildMetrics

 Personally, I found the analytics provided by ActiveCampaign lacking and frustrating.
 This is exactly where WildMetrics comes in.
 It is your custom analytics dashboard for ActiveCampaign showing you exactly how your marketing machine is performing.
-[You can try WildMetrics for free!](https://wildaudience.com/wildmetrics/?via=max){:target="_blank"}{:rel="sponsored"}
+NOTE: At the moment, WildMetrics is not accepting new accounts and they're focusing on the Spanish version of the product.

 You sync your account, implement your customer segments, define your funnels via tags or automations and view convertions and events such as new subscribers, email opens and other interactions in real-time.
 I'm sure they will help you with the set-up and configuration via a free call if you need assitance.